 Protocol: Recesses will be structured, limiting free play to ensure distancing.
 Activities such as jump rope, calisthenics, and exercise where students can conduct independently will be the standards.
 Teachers will clean doorknobs after each recess.
 Students will recess in separate areas of the campus as shown in the illustration above.
-Play structures will not be in use.
+Play structures will not be in use for grades 1 - 8 (grades 7 & 8 are not included in this waiver).